Preponderous-Software/Beyond-Nations/README.md

 2. Navigate to the `Assets` directory in a shell.
 3. Clone this repository with the following command:
 > git clone https://github.com/Preponderous-Software/osg-project
-4. You should now be able to access the game assets from inside your editor.
+4. Navigate to the `osg-project/Assets/Scenes` directory.
+5. Open the `tinyIsland` scene.

 ## Troubleshooting
 ### Missing Editor Version